-The main aim of our nursery is to introduce children aged 4 - 6 years of age to Gaelic Football in a fun, safe and relaxed environment.
-The ethos of the nursery is 'to learn skills while having fun.'
-This is the age where new friendships will be formed which will hopefully last a lifetime.
+The main aim of our nursery is to introduce children aged 4-6 to Gaelic Football in a fun, safe and relaxed environment.
+The nursery's ethos is 'to learn skills while having fun.'
+This is the age at which new friendships will be formed, and hopefully, these friendships will last a lifetime.
 Our core Sarsfields Way 'focus pillars' at this age grade are:

-- Fun is the number one priority of our nursery programme - Develop Fundamental Movement Skills (Agility, Balance, Co-ordination) and Basic GAA Skills (hand pass, solo, catch, kick) through fun activities - Small sided games are encouraged i.e. 3 v3 or 4 v 4 to maximise children's involvement and participation in games - Coaches should encourage players, acknowledge their effort and praise them regularly - Children will be assigned a bib for their particular year.
+- Fun is the number one priority of our nursery programme - Develop Fundamental Movement Skills (Agility, Balance, Co-ordination) and Basic GAA Skills (hand pass, solo, catch, kick) through fun activities - Small-sided games are encouraged, i.e. 3 v3 or 4 v 4, to maximise children's involvement and participation in games - Coaches should encourage players, acknowledge their efforts and praise them regularly - Children will be assigned a bib for their particular year.
 This is the colour they wear on arrival every Friday evening.
-Below is the years and colours assigned - Born in 2015 Red - Born in 2016 Green - Born in 2017 Blue (Must be starting school in September)
+Below is the years and colours assigned